 Sign: Any Structure, display, device or representation, either temporary or permanent, which is designed or Used to advertise or call attention to or direct persons to any business, association, profession, commodity, product, institution, service, entertainment, person, place, thing or activity of any kind whatsoever, and is intended to be visible from a public road.
 A sign shall include window signs, as defined herein, with the exception noted in the definition of window signs.
+This definition specifically excludes public art.
 Types of signs include: